Monster Love Character Analysis Part 2- Star the Monster Princess

 I can tell that Hippie put a lot of thought into Star’s personality, and that he didn’t pull his punches regarding her past trauma.
 He even admits in the author’s notes that he cried while writing some of the things about Star’s past.
 I almost cried when I read them.
 If Hippie’s reading this, then he should know that he deserves the highest praise for what he did with Star.

 Still the resident safe kid of Echo Creek, Marco gets tapped to be Star’s guide to Earth.
 It goes as well as it did in the show, but once they get past the rough start, their friendship becomes as strong as it does in the show.
 In this story, though, Marco’s role as Star’s best friend becomes magnified.
-Having learned of her past trauma early on, Marco takes it upon himself to help Star heal from her past.
-As a result, he becomes the emotional rock that Star never knew she needed in her life.
+Having learned of her past trauma early on, Marco takes it upon himself to help Star heal.
+As a result, he becomes the emotional rock that Star never knew she needed in her life, moreso than in the show.

 A More Confident Marco